 So the potential uses of such a facility as we see it, is enormous.

-- The proposed main building will have a glass Atrium, with Office, Reception, Staff Facilities.
-And lift for the disabled.
+- The main building will have Offices, Reception, Staff Facilities.

-- 4 separate changing rooms each with showers and toilets
+- At least 4 separate changing rooms each with showers and toilets

-- On the 1st floor are two teaching rooms, kitchen and unisex toilets, a café with windows to view the activities.
+- At least two teaching rooms, kitchen and unisex toilets, a café with windows to view the activities.

 - Externally we require Pontoons, Launching ramps, and Moorings